jveverka/file-server/README.md

 * Privileged admin role for server setup and monitoring
 * Transport protocols: http or https
 * Single jar distribution (~16MB).
-* Admin APIs for monitoring and management access and users/roles
+* Admin APIs for monitoring and management access and users/roles.
+* Audit APIs for admin, to check activities on server.
 * Server setup is stored in memory or on file system.

 ## Planned features